 How to Assemble the Printable Die

-If you’d rather not fuss with assembling the printable die, then use a pocket die (these pocket dice are my absolute favorite and what I use in math centers all the time) and print the pocket die picture cards.
+If you’d rather not fuss with assembling the printable die, then use pocket dice and print the pocket die picture cards.
 Simply laminate, cut them out, and slide them into the sides of the pocket dice.

 RELATED RESOURCE: Roll and Color Math Games for the Year

-If you choose to place this activity in your math center, be sure that your students have a solid foundation of graphing skills.
-If it’s been awhile then a quick reminder of how to graph will help!
+If using this Christmas math activity in your math centers, be sure that your students have a solid foundation of graphing skills.
+If it’s been a while, then a quick reminder of how to graph will help.

-Students are expected to roll the die and then color in one square above the Christmas picture that matches.
+To play, students simply roll the die and then color in one square above the Christmas picture that matches.

-The game is over when one of the Christmas pictures reaches the top of the graph first!
+The game is over when one of the Christmas pictures reaches the top of the graph first.

 Player #2 then rolls and records the picture rolled on their own recording sheet.
 The game continues until one of the players has reached the top of their graph first!

-Grab Your Free Copy
+Grab Your FREE Copy

-With monthly, themed centers, and instant access to hundreds of printables by topic and skill (no more scouring the internet!), every TKC resource, video lessons, a digital games vault, “Super” Sunday Surprises, and much more – your planning time just got easier.
+With instant access to hundreds of printables by topic and skill (no more scouring the internet!), every TKC resource, video lessons, a digital games vault, “Super” Sunday Surprises, and much more – your planning time just got easier.